LukyLuke/mse_autmobros/README.md

 * *Grassfire-v4* has around the same number of steps for the robot as *v3* but with the calculation speed of *v2*
 * *A-v1* slows down drastically as soon as it hits an obstacle, the direction does not matter
 * *RRT-v1* has to process until the number of steps is reached.
 In each step it has to check for more nodes.
 It does not matter from which direction the tree is built.
+* *RRT-v2* takes around 50% more time due to the check for the nearest node based on the distance

 #### Example: Start bottom right, end top left